 The serving base station can detect the operation of a duplicate false base station from the duplicate Cell IDs from the measurement report of multiple UEs.
 But it is difficult for a serving base station to detect which Cell ID, as measured by the UE in the measurement report belongs to a genuine base station of the PLMN and which one is false.

-Editor's Note: It is FFS how a serving base station resolves duplicate Cell IDs as genuine vs false.
+’ditor's Note: It is FFS how a serving base station resolves duplicate Cell IDs as genuine vs false.

 6.8.3 Evaluation